**New dates: 16, 17, 20 and 23 November 2020**

 We are looking for people working in the West of England with innovative business propositions that have real potential for health and care.
 This could be a product or service already in development or simply the germ of an idea but the concept must be realisable into a sustainable business model/proposition and you will need to be genuinely passionate about taking your proposition forward.

-- a Small to Medium Enterprise (SME) or micro-business.
+- or a Small to Medium Enterprise (SME) or micro-business.

 “This programme has really given our fledgling business the kick-start it needs to turn into a successful, scalable operation.
 The course leaders were knowledgeable, personable and incisive”